SnehashishRout/Code_At_Glance/DSA.md

     return low;
 }
 ```
+To check if you grasped the question or not you may checkout this Leetcode : [split-array-largest-sum][https://leetcode.com/problems/split-array-largest-sum/description/]
 **D.** You are given a sorted array containing N integers and a number X, you have to find the occurrences of X in the given array.
 ```cpp
 Example 1: